mlip-cmu/s2025/lectures/19_system_fairness/system_fairness.md

 Mitchell, Margaret, et al. "[Model cards for model reporting](https://arxiv.org/abs/1810.03993)."
 In Proceedings of the Conference on fairness, accountability, and transparency, pp. 220-229.
 2019.

+Notes:

+Model cards are short documents accompanying trained machine learning models that provide benchmarked evaluation in a variety of conditions, such as across different cultural, demographic, or phenotypic groups (e.g., race, geographic location, sex, Fitzpatrick skin type) and intersectional groups (e.g., age and race, or sex and Fitzpatrick skin type) that are relevant to the intended application domains.
+Model cards also disclose the context in which models are intended to be used, details of the performance evaluation procedures, and other relevant information.
+While we focus primarily on human-centered machine learning models in the application fields of computer vision and natural language processing, this framework can be used to document any trained machine learning model.

 ----
 ## Dataset Exploration